Deploying Quarkus applications to OpenShift

 To add all key/value pairs of Secret

-as environment variables just apply the following configuration, separating each Secret
+as environment variables, apply the following configuration, separating each Secret

 to be used as source by a comma (,